desserts

 • In a bowl, combine graham cracker crumbs and melted butter.

-• Press the mixture into the bottom of a springform pan to create the crust.
+• Press the mixture firmly into the bottom of a 9-inch springform pan.

 • In a large mixing bowl, beat the cream cheese until smooth.

-• Add the sugar and vanilla extract, mixing well.
+• Add sugar and vanilla extract; mix until well combined.

-• Incorporate the eggs, one at a time, mixing until just combined.
+• Incorporate eggs one at a time, mixing well after each addition.

-• Pour the cheesecake mixture over the cooled crust.
+• Pour the filling over the crust in the springform pan.

-• Let the cheesecake cool, then refrigerate for at least 4 hours.
+• Remove from the oven and let cool before refrigerating for at least 4 hours.

 Nutrition